OpenBB-finance/OpenBB/website/content/terminal/reference/economy/qa/qqplot.md

 ---
 title: qqplot
-description: The qqplot page focuses on providing information on how to display a QQ plot vs normal quantiles using Python.
+description: "The qqplot page focuses on providing information on how to display a" QQ plot vs normal quantiles using Python.
 The command has no parameters and includes a practical example.
 keywords: